Skip to content

 kubectl apply -k deploy/flux-system/infrastructure/

-This applies 3 CRD-dependent resources: the ClusterIssuer, MariaDB cluster, and Memcached cluster.
+This applies the CRD-dependent resources: the selfsigned-cluster-issuer ClusterIssuer, the openstack-db-ca-issuer ClusterIssuer plus its backing CA Certificate, the openbao-ca-issuer ClusterIssuer plus its backing CA Certificate, the MariaDB Galera cluster, and the Memcached cluster.
 These resources require CRDs that are installed by the operator HelmReleases in step 1.
 If CRDs are not yet available, the apply will fail — wait for the operators to finish installing and retry.

-Expected transient failure: The MariaDB cluster references a rootPasswordSecretKeyRef Secret (mariadb-root-password) that is provisioned by the External Secrets Operator integration.
+Expected transient failure: The MariaDB cluster references a rootPasswordSecretKeyRef Secret (mariadb-root-password).
+On kind, the overlay shim materialises it from OpenBao via the External Secrets Operator; in production a Flux MariaDB baseline must provide it.
 Until that Secret exists, the mariadb-operator will enter a failed reconciliation loop with Secret "mariadb-root-password" not found errors.
-This is expected and resolves automatically once OpenBao bootstrap is applied.
+This is expected and resolves automatically once the Secret is provisioned.

 Validate manifests locally